gerlichlab/fguard/Readme.md

   --help  Show this message and exit.

 Commands:
+  missing-experiments
   missing-files
 ```

 The `check` command has a sub-command for each type of check, e.g. the `missing-files` check.

 The `missing-files` check performs actions if a above a threshold number of files are missing:

 ```
 Usage: fguard check missing-files [OPTIONS]